timsetsfire/timsetsfire.github.io/_posts/2018-09-6-neural-networks-from-scratch-5.markdown

 Un-vectorizing these result gives $\partial H / \partial X = \phi'(X\beta)\beta^T$ and $\partial H / \partial \beta = X^T \phi'(X\beta)$!

 So if $\phi$ were equal to $(y - X\beta)^2$, it is clear how differentiating this with respect to $X$ and $\beta$ result in the $-X^T(y - X\beta)$ and $-(y - X\beta)\beta^T$ respectively.

-## Automatic Differentiation

-Straight from wikipedia

-> [Automatic Differentiation] exploits the fact that every computer program, no matter how complicated, executes a sequence of elementary arithmetic operations (addition, subtraction, multiplication, division, etc.) and elementary functions (exp, log, sin, cos, etc.).
-By applying the chain rule repeatedly to these operations, derivatives of arbitrary order can be computed automatically, accurately to working precision, and using at most a small constant factor more arithmetic operations than the original program.

-If we have a function $$(h \circ g \circ f ) (x)$$, we will calc its derivative via the chain rule as

-$$\frac{\partial h}{\partial x} = \frac{\partial h}{\partial g}\frac{\partial g}{\partial f}\frac{\partial f}{\partial x}$$

-We can either do a forward accumulation or a reverse accumulation of the derivative.
-Forward accumulation would mean that we would first calc $$\partial f / \partial x$$ followed by $$\partial g / \partial f$$ and finally $$\partial h \partial g$$, while reverse accumulation would be, well, the reverse.
-In function that we just described, going forward or in reverse really would not make a difference, but in a larger, more complex graph, you will realize significant speed up by use the reverse accumulation approach rather than the forward for the following reason
-Forward accumulation will give the derivation of the output with respect to a single node, while reverse accumulation gives the derivative of the output with respect to all the nodes.
-Check out [this great post on the topic](http://colah.github.io/posts/2015-08-Backprop/).
-This reverse accumulation is exactly back propagation!!!